Skip to content

 Market

 • The GPU hardware market has reached $61.58 billion in 2024.
 With a 28.6% CAGR, it will grow to $461.02 billion by 2032.
-This growth propelled NVIDIA to become the world's most valuable company, holding 95% market share in 2024.
+This growth propelled NVIDIA to become the world's most valuable company, holding more than 95% market share in 2024.
 Assume GPU efficiency management market is mere 1% slice of the GPU hardware market, it represents a $610M opportunity in 2024.
 Moreover, few AI infrastructure companies compete in this emerging blue ocean market.

 • For target market, Tensor Fusion focuses on serving global cloud providers and AI SaaS companies with GPU clusters.
-Our main competitor is Run.AI, which is using the third type of virtualization and scheduling approach, we're very confident in surpassing over time.
+Our main competitor is Run.AI, which is using the third type of virtualization and scheduling approach, we're very confident that surpassing Run.AI is just a matter of time.

 • Our market strategy starts with small/medium cloud providers and AI SaaS companies for solution validation, gradually expanding to larger players like HuggingFace and AWS.